 Some updates made a big enough splash to be named by Google or the community, but Google now discourages thinking of them as discrete or separate things.
 They would prefer to focus on the quality, relevance, user experience, and site performance.
 But when asked, Gary Illyes of Google conceded we could just call it and other updates Fred, which is to say we should not call it anything, so I will only refer to it that way twice more in this post.

 Beginning on March 8, 2017, the industry began to recognize signs of another update from Google.
-As the update finished rolling out, it impacted a narrow number of sites significantly with some reporting traffic drops of as much as 50 to 90 percent.
-Although this update remains unconfirmed by Google, Gary Illyes suggested that it, and all updates– unless otherwise stated– should be named ‘Fred’ during a twitter exchange with some SEO leaders, and the name has stuck.
+As the Google Fred update finished rolling out, it impacted a narrow number of sites significantly with some reporting traffic drops of as much as 50 to 90 percent.
+Although this update remains unconfirmed by Google, Gary Illyes suggested that it, and all updates-- unless otherwise stated-- should be named ‘Fred' during a twitter exchange with some SEO leaders, and the name has stuck.

-Here is what you need to know about this update and its impact on SEO and search.
+Here is what you need to know about the Google Fred update and its impact on SEO and search.

-What did the update target?
-Probably excessive ads, thin content, and poor quality links.
-As usual, right?
+What did the Google Fred update target?
+Probably excessive ads, thin content, and poor quality links as usual, right?

-The BrightEdge community is made up of 1,500+ of the most known and reputable brands in the world, so none reported any impact from this update.
+The BrightEdge community is made up of 1,500+ of the most known and reputable brands in the world, so none reported any impact from the Google Fred update.
 Our community is full of serious SEOs using white hat techniques.
 The era of the black hat is finished.
-That is the beauty of using a philosophy, workflow, and platform centered around quality, relevant content, positive user experience, and proper site architecture and performance– the BrightEdge community is nearly immune from algorithm updates and penalties.
+That is the beauty of using a philosophy, workflow, and platform centered around quality, relevant content, positive user experience, and proper site architecture and performance-- the BrightEdge community is nearly immune from algorithm updates and penalties.

-What should I do if I was hit by the update?
+What should I do if I was hit by the Google Fred update?

 If your traffic and rankings drop off after the roll out of an update, look closely at your website.
 See how closely you align to the pattern of sites that received the biggest penalties.
 If your site promotes advertisements, consider removing them.
 Similarly, review your link profile.
 Look for any spam-y or other low quality sites that have linked to your page.
 Use the disavow tool and file to let Google know that you do not want to associate your site with that page.